Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 Our yellow school bus

-He found a place in Florida that sells school buses.
+He found a place in Florida that sells used school buses.
 He asked me if I was willing to drive up to Tampa to check them out and I quote him, “just look”, so I agreed.
-We packed an overnight bag and within the hour we were on the way to Tampa with our 1 year old daughter.
+We had no proper school bus to RV conversion plans in place yet… I assumed we were just doing a little more research.
+So we packed an overnight bag and within the hour we were on the way to Tampa with our 1 year old daughter.
 We arrived in Tampa at nearly midnight, checked into a hotel and went to sleep.
 The next morning we got up and went to see some school buses.
-He found one he loved… it was the right length, had low mileage, a great engine and most importantly had the height he needed.
+He wasn’t jut looking of the nicest school bus.
+There was a lot of criteria a bus needed to fill to work for your family.
+Incredibly, he found one he loved… it was the right length, had low mileage, a great engine and most importantly had the height he needed.
 There’s a range of heights common in school buses and we needed the tallest one so that my husband could stand up inside our bus (he’s 6’2) without having to raise the ceiling.
 Little did I know that my husband came prepared with enough cash to buy a bus if he found the right one.
 After a quick negotiation, we owned a school bus and it would be delivered to our home in just a few days.

 Inside our yellow school bus that would soon be converted to a tiny home on wheels